Ninšar: Worship

 The theophoric name Ur-Ninšar is common in sources from the Early Dynastic and Ur III periods.
 Other names invoking her are known too and continued to appear in the records from the Old Babylonian period.

 Mythology

 In the myth Enki and Ninmah, Ninšar appears as one of the seven assistants of the eponymous goddess, the other six being Ninimma, Shuzianna, Ninmug, Ninmada, Mumudu and Ninniginna.
 They do not appear together otherwise.
-However, in this myth they are collectively described as Šassūrātu, a term used to collectively refer to Ninmah's helpers.
+However, in this myth they are collectively described with the term Šassūrātu, a designation of a group of Ninmah's helpers.

 In Enki and Ninhursag, she is the daughter of the eponymous deities, and in turn becomes the mother of Ninkurra.

 In a text known as The First Brick, which functioned as a formula recited during temple renovations, Ninšar is listed among the deities created by Ea from clay to provide humans with goods they could in turn offer to the gods.

 A fragment of a myth known from Abu Salabikh mentions Ninšar slaughtering cattle and sheep while Ninkasi brewed beer.